changlabtw/hicmaptools/docs/usage.rst

             -in_hic_resol  optional, a resolution used to bin .hic (default: 10000)

     QUERY_MODE:
-            -bat         calculate average contacts from downstream to upstream of interested position
+            -bait         calculate average contacts from downstream to upstream of interested position

             -local       list all contacts inside an interval